circonus/irondb-docs/opentsdb-ingestion.md

 ## Enable the OpenTSDB Module

+> As of version 0.17.0, the Prometheus module is active by default for new
+> installations.
+If you previously activated the module using the instructions
+> below, you may remove the line from `irondb-modules-site.conf` after
+> upgrading to 0.17.0 or later, but it is not an error if the line appears more
+> than once.

 IRONdb must be [configured](configuration.html) such that the OpenTSDB module is enabled for reading or writing OpenTSDB data natively.
 OpenTSDB support is activated by adding the following line: